syncfusion-content/ej2-react-docs/ej2-react/grid/connecting-to-backends/django-server-custom-binding.md

 ### Step 6: Integrate Syncfusion React Grid with custom binding

-The Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid custom databinding feature integrates with the Django REST API through event-driven calls.
+The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) custom databinding feature integrates with the Django REST API through event-driven calls.
 Grid actions (paging, sorting, filtering, searching) are sent via **dataStateChange**, and CRUD is sent via **dataSourceChanged**.
 The client uses the shared **apiClient** service (created in the previous step) to translate Grid state into DRF query parameters and to call REST endpoints.

 **Instructions:**